Gordon55M/twitter_to_bluesky/README.md

 ***********
 **WARNING**
 ***********
 THIS WILL SPAM YOUR FEED AND FOLLOWERS.
-DO THIS AS SOON AS YOU MIGRATE TO BLUESKY
+DO THIS AS SOON AS YOU MIGRATE TO BLUESKY.
+CODE BY DEFAULT ONLY DOES THE MOST RECENT 10 TWEETS TO TEST YOUR SETUP.
+ONCE YOU CONFIRM IT WORKS, UNCOMMENT LINE 174 AND COMMENT OUT LINE 175 TO DO ALL TWEETS.
 ***********

 This local Python code is meant to take a downloaded and unzipped twitter archive file and migrate previous tweets and media associated with those tweets to BlueSky Social.
 There are a few variables I took into consideration: